benjamindkilleen/benjamindkilleen.github.io/_posts/2020-11-10-how-to-have-an-opinion.md

 Prof. Lyons reviled weak opinions.
 This is not to say he never had any, I should think, but rather that he worked hard to strengthen or remove them.
-He constructed his positions out of more atomic truths, such as what Hume actually wrote, and sought out additional arguments to test against his own.
+He constructed his positions out of more atomic truths, such as what Hume actually wrote, and sought out others' arguments to test against his own.
 Thus, one could hardly say to David Lyons, "Yeah, well, that's just your opinion, man," because it was seldom just *his* and never *just* an opinion.

-On the other hand, David Lyons readily admitted when multiple arguments made sense, even if they contradicted one another.
-On the last day of class, the assigned reading consisted of neither Marx nor Nietszhe, not even Hannah Arendt.
-Instead, we discussed the graphic novel *Watchmen,* by Alan Moore.
+On the other hand, David Lyons readily admitted when multiple arguments made sense, even if he preferred one above the rest.
+On the last day of class, the assigned reading consisted of neither Marx nor Nietszhe, nor even Hannah Arendt.
+Instead, we discussed the graphic novel *Watchmen*, by Alan Moore.

 "So," Prof. Lyons began.
-"Who is the hero of Watchmen?"
+"Who is the hero of *Watchmen*?"

-This was the essay prompt for that day.
+This was the essay prompton *Watchmen*.
 It was deceptively open-ended, with any number of possible answers.
 Should one choose Dr. Manhattan, the blue man with god-like power to manipulate matter?
-What about Ozymandius, who undoubtedly saved the most lives but sacrificed millions in the process.
+What about Ozymandius, who undoubtedly saved the most lives but sacrificed millions in the process?
 Should a hero believe in right and wrong?
-If so, then the black-and-white Rorshach stands alone on his principles.
+If so, then the black-and-white Rorshach stands alone by sticking to his principles.

 Ultimately, the choice depended on one's definition of "hero," but that didn't mean that every choice was reasonable.
 We would be graded on the soundness of our argument.
-Thus, Prof. Lyons urged us not to argue on behalf of Edward Blake, the amoral vigilante with little regard for human life, whose grisly murder paints the opening pages of "Watchmen" red.
-Edward Blake was not the hero.
+Thus, Prof. Lyons urged us not to argue on behalf of Edward Blake, the amoral vigilante with little regard for human life, whose grisly murder paints the opening pages of *Watchmen* red.
+Edward Blake was not the hero, plain and simple.
 Any opinion that argued as much would likely fall short of the high standard by which David Lyons estimated truth.
 That is to say: reasoning.

 Opinions based on such a firm foundation are not so easily dismissed as *the dude*'s oft-repeated abnegation would like to assert.
 The choice of *Watchmen*'s hero was definitely up for debate, as most matters opinion are, but that didn't make every position debatable.
 No one claimed the comedian as their hero.
-Moreover, no one felt so strongly about their own position that they were unwilling to adopt someone else's definitions, if only for the sake of argument.
+Moreover, no one felt so strongly about their own position that they were unwilling to adopt someone else's definition of "hero," in order to understand their argument.
 Thus, we reached a closer approximation of truth, on that hot Tuesday morning on May, while David Lyons listened thoughtfully, all the while drinking his La Croix.

+David Lyons, for his part, thought the hero of *Watchmen* was Bernard, the ordinary man who sold newspapers on a street corner in New York.
+He told us at the end of class, not particularly bothered that no one shared his opinion.

+"Have a good summer," he added.
+"Keep in touch."